-- 75.c.
-Each employee is responsible for reviewing and complying with SFMTA and State ethics obligations and policies.
-This responsibility includes filing a Statement of Economic Interest ("SEI", also known as Form 700) if required for the employee's position, and completing all required ethics trainings. - 75.d.
+- 113. Each employee is responsible for reviewing and complying with SFMTA and State ethics obligations and policies.
+This responsibility includes filing a Statement of Economic Interest ("SEI", also known as Form 700) if required for the employee's position, and completing all required ethics trainings. - 114.
 The SFMTA will advise employees who are required to file an SEI of this requirement in their job offer letters, at the time of appointment, and before each annual filing deadline.
-The SFMTA will issue new employees a copy of the SFMTA Statement of Incompatible Activities during the onboarding process.
+The SFMTA will issue new employees a copy of the SFMTA Statement of Incompatible Activities during the onboarding process. - 115.
+SEIs are public records and subject to disclosure. - 116.
+The SFMTA will provide employees training on their ethics obligations during work time, including an instructor-led training at least annually.